 The beauty behind any piece of art lies not only on how the artwork turned out but also lies in the inspiration that provoked the artist who comes up with it.
 According to a therapist, artists often find inspiration from their own experiences on love, tragedy, or family; some find inspiration as they travel the world.
 “The art *process* itself is where the magic happens!
 It is not about making “good” art — this art is from the inside and it is not always going to look “pretty.” -Elena Lamaak, MA, LMHC said.

 What makes a piece attractive for most successful pieces of art are those invoking emotions, making us see things from an entirely different perspective.
+“Mental health issues can be caused by a combination of biological, psychological and environmental factors, and can have a minor or major impact on a person’s thoughts, feelings and behaviors.”
+Christina L. Gmyr, LMHC, NCC said.
 Individually, our focus or point of view depends on several factors.
 As for famous individual artists, alcohol is a known common denominator.